-Learner Exercise 1 Exercise 2 Exercise 3 Exercise 4 Exercise 5 (Trainer's Input) Total Х 12 6 6 1 10 5 40
+Learner Exercise 1 Exercise 2 Exercise 3 Exercise 4 Exercise 5 (Trainer's Input) Total X 12 6 6 1 10 5 40

-\ Remarks: Score for Exercise 4 assumes a training class of 15 learners, and each provided a correct answer to the single question asked by the trainer and with no score for secondary answers.
+^{} Remarks: The score for Exercise 4 is based on a training class of 15 learners, where each provided one correct answer to the trainer's single question.
+Secondary answers were not scored.

-Due to the nature of the exercise, potential variations in class size, exercise content and arrangement based on specific requirements of the training institution, or learners' organisations, the assessment rubrics below are based on the percentage scores rather than absolute scores.
+Due to the nature of the exercise, potential variation in class size, exercise content and arrangement based on specific requirements of the training institution, or learners' organisations, the assessment rubrics below are based on the percentage scores rather than absolute scores.
 An example is given below for illustration purposes.

 Example: In a class of 15 learners, one learner has a score of 36 from all 5 exercises in this learning section.
-This represents an outstanding performance standard at Grade A
+This represents an outstanding performance standard at Grade A.

-Grade Score Range Score out of full score of 40 Performance Standard Description A 85% - 100% e.g. 36 Outstanding able to complete all exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret data accurately, identify potential workforce risks and suggest insightful actions
+Grade Score Range Score out of full Performance Description score of 40 Standard A 85% - 100% e.g. 36 Outstanding able to complete all exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret data accurately, identify potential workforce risks and suggest insightful actions